-Technology license expense reflects both recurring annual fees as well as legal counsel and other costs related to patent prosecution and protection pursuant to our stem cell technology license agreements or that we have elected to pursue for commercial purposes.
-We recognize these costs as they are invoiced to us by the licensors or counsel and they do not occur ratably throughout the year or between years.
-In both periods, this expense includes legal counsel and other costs we have incurred to advance pending patent applications in the U.S. and numerous foreign countries with respect to AV-101 and our stem cell technology platform.
+Technology license expense reflects both recurring annual fees as well as legal counsel and other costs related to patent prosecution and protection pursuant to our stem cell technology license agreements or have elected to pursue for commercial purposes.
+We recognize these costs as they are invoiced to us by the licensors and they do not occur ratably throughout the year or between years.
+In both periods, but to a greater extent in the quarter ended June 30, 2016, this expense includes legal counsel and other costs we have incurred to advance in the U.S. and numerous foreign countries numerous pending patent applications with respect to AV-101 and our stem cell technology platform.

-AV-101 project expense for the quarter ended September 30, 2017 includes continuing costs incurred to develop more efficient and cost-effective proprietary manufacturing methods for AV-101, and to produce clinical trial material for the AV-101 MDD Phase 2 Adjunctive Treatment Study, as well as costs incurred for certain other nonclinical studies to facilitate further clinical development of AV-101 in MDD and potentially for other indications, and to comply with applicable FDA regulations.
-Stem cell and other project related expenses reflects costs associated with our in-house stem cell technology-related initiatives, and, in 2016, our participation in the FDA's Comprehensive In Vitro Proarrhythmia Assay (CiPA) project.
+AV-101 project expense for the quarter ended June 30, 2017 includes continuing costs incurred to develop more efficient and cost-effective proprietary manufacturing methods for AV-101, and to produce clinical trial material for the AV-101 MDD Phase 2 Adjunctive Treatment Study, as well as costs incurred for certain other nonclinical trial analyses to facilitate further clinical development of AV-101 in MDD and potentially for other CNS indications.
+The increase in stem cell and other project related expenses for the quarter ended June 30, 2017 primarily reflects in-house costs associated with our participation in the FDA's Comprehensive In Vitro Proarrhythmia Assay (CiPA) project focused on using next generation cardiac stem-cell technology-based bioassay systems for in vitro cardiac predictive toxicology screening, and other in-house initiatives related to stem cell technology-based NCE drug rescue.

-The increase in rent expense for the quarter ended September 30, 2017 reflects higher commercial property rents prevalent in the South San Francisco real estate market and recognized in our November 2016 lease amendment extending the lease of our headquarters facilities in South San Francisco by five years from July 31, 2017 to July 31, 2022 and the related accounting for the extension amendment.
+The increase in rent expense for the quarter ended June 30, 2017 reflects both the impact of the scheduled rent increase effective in August 2016 as well as the impact of accounting for the November 2016 lease amendment extending the lease of our headquarters facilities by five years from July 31, 2017 to July 31, 2022.